 Anyone with a history of frequent sun exposure can develop BCC.
 But people who have fair skin, light hair, or light eyes are at highest risk.
 Those whose occupations require long hours in the outdoors or who spend extensive leisure time in the sun are in particular jeopardy.
 Dark-skinned individuals are far less likely than fair-skinned to develop skin cancer.

 What Does Basal Cell Carcinoma Look Like?

 Basal cell carcinoma may have a varied appearance, and is often very subtle.
-Common subtypes of BCC are shown in photographs below.
 Regular skin examination by a dermatologist allows for detection of early, and likely smaller basal cell carcinomas.
-We also recommend regular self-skin examination -- as often as once a month if you are at high risk.
+We also recommend regular self-skin examination — as often as once a month if you are at high risk.
 Be sure to include the scalp, backs of ears, neck, and other hard-to-see areas.
 (A full-length mirror and a hand-held mirror can be very useful).
 Your physician will suggest the correct time frame for follow-up visits, depending on your specific risk factors, such as skin type and history of sun exposure.